 1/2 cup water

 Brown one medium onion in bacon fat.
 Add to one large can of tomato juice and one regular size can of cut/chopped tomatoes.
-Add bite sized pieces of potatoes, (use about 5 medium sized potatoes).
-Simmer until potaoes are tender.
-Salt and pepper to taste.
-Serve with soda crackers (saltines).
+Add bite sized pieces of potatoes.

 Canned soups have long be used to make simple, but delicious recipes.
-This is a guide about tomato soup meatloaf.
+This is a page about tomato soup meatloaf.